Deans Cabinet 2025-26

 Dr. Lara Delmolino Gatley

-Lara Delmolino Gatley, PhD, is Associate Dean for Administration and Strategic Operations, Executive Director of Applied and Academic Autism Services, and a Clinical Professor at GSAPP; she also serves as the Executive Director of the Douglass Developmental Disabilities Center.
+Lara Delmolino Gatley, PhD, is Associate Dean for Administration and Strategic Operations, Director of the Autism Training Hub, and a Clinical Professor at GSAPP; she also serves as the Executive Director of the Douglass Developmental Disabilities Center.
 Dr. Delmolino earned her doctorate in Clinical Psychology from the Graduate School-New Brunswick at Rutgers, The State University of New Jersey and completed a pre-doctoral internship at the University of North Carolina, Chapel Hill.
-She has over 20 years of experience instructing practitioners and working with people on the autism spectrum.
-She has presented at conferences and published books and journals on issues related to Applied Behavior Analysis and the treatment of autism.
+She has over 25 years' experience instructing practitioners and working with people on the autism spectrum.
+She has presented at conferences and published books and journals on issues related to Applied Behavior Analysis (ABA) and the treatment of autism.
+Dr. Delmolino is the 2026 recipient of NJABA's Distinguished Service Award.

 Dr. Lara Gatley